Service: Blue Apron

 Blue Apron is a (for the most part) nationwide delivery service that sends you a box of pre-portioned meal ingredients, with recipes.
 I was curious whether this was a truly helpful innovation in shopping and meal prep, or simply the worst of both worlds — expensive take-out food you still had to cook yourself.

-Characteristics and Specs: The kit contained all the ingredients needed to cook three meals, each feeding 2 people, complete with recipes with step-by-step photos.
-Blue Apron also offers plans to feed 4 and 6 people, as well as a choice between the meat and fish or vegetarian meal plans.
-Delivery times range daily from 8am to 8pm and 6pm to 8pm, which suited my work schedule the best.
+Characteristics and Specs: The kit contained all the ingredients needed to cook three meals, each feeding two people, complete with recipes with step-by-step photos.
+Blue Apron also offers plans to feed four people, as well as a choice between the meat and fish or vegetarian meal plans.
+Delivery times range daily from 8am to 8pm and 6pm to 8pm, the latter of which suited my work schedule the best.

 Blue Apron posts the following week's menu on the site a week in advance so I had the opportunity to make sure the menu looked appealing before ordering.
 My week's dishes included ginger beef stir fry, turkey chili, and salmon with fennel and cauliflower steak.